robillardstudio/c-climate-public/README.md

 ### Structure

-Three main modules compose the current software architecture:
+Four main modules compose the current software architecture:

 1. `/claim_monitor`, on main device
 2. `/machine_learning`, on a network of pi zero devices